Children's ER at Lehigh Valley Hospital-Cedar Crest

 - Distraction techniques that use bubbles, music, movies or sugar-coated pacifiers to manage anxiety

 The Children’s ER will create even shorter wait times in our current ER.
-Because children receive care in their own department, we’ll be able to care for more adults.
+Because children receive care in their own treatment area, we’ll be able to care for more adults.